AirTags vs Bouncie: Personal Tracker vs Fleet Dashboard

 -

 You're tracking 1-3 personal vehicles.
-Monitoring your teenager's driving, keeping tabs on family vehicles, or tracking a single company car.
+Monitoring a teenager's driving, keeping tabs on family vehicles, or watching a single company car.
+This is what Bouncie was built for.

 -